alexandramd38/transaction/docs/apis.md

 - get account balance to retrieve the account details for a given account id
 - initiate transfer API to transfer money between 2 accounts already registered in the system, having the same currency code

+To avoid differences between internal and external services, amounts are defined in minor units, as described by _ISO4217_ standard

 Transfer Service APIs are described in the following image: